Supertranslations in the bulk of spacetime

 \textbf{Definition 2:} \textit{In a given coordinate system $(t,x^i)$, a supertranslation is defined from any scalar function $h(x^i)$ such that $\td (t+h)$ is a null vector. }

-A Bondi-like coordinate $u=t+h$ can be introduced from the above definition so that $g^{uu}=0$.
-In this coordinate, the equations of motion can be formulated as a characteristic initial value problem.
 This definition uniquely specifies a supertranslation throughout the bulk of spacetime and is not restricted to the NU gauge.
-It can also be applied directly to solutions that are difficult to express in NU coordinates, such as the Kerr solution \cite{Fletcher-Lun,Fletcher-Lun2003,Venter:2005cs}.
+It can be applied directly to solutions that are difficult to express in NU coordinates, such as the Kerr solution \cite{Fletcher-Lun,Fletcher-Lun2003,Venter:2005cs}.

-The scalar function that specifies a supertranslation satisfies a nonlinear, first-order partial differential equation (PDE), which can be solved using the method of characteristic flows \cite{Evans,Levandosky}.
-In general, characteristic curves determine solutions only implicitly.
+The scalar function specifying a supertranslation satisfies a nonlinear, first-order partial differential equation (PDE), which can be solved using the method of characteristic flows \cite{Evans,Levandosky}.
+In general, characteristic curves determine solutions implicitly.
 However, the new variables defined along the characteristics can be treated as new coordinates.
 In this way, the full coordinate transformation corresponding to a supertranslation can be explicitly constructed.
 In the following sections, we will derive supertranslations using characteristic flows for several exact solutions.

 \textit{Four-dimensional Minkowski with plane boundary}.
 The Minkowski line-element with a plane boundary in flat null coordinates $(u,r,z,\bz)$ \cite{He:2019jjk} is given by \be \td s^2=- 2 \td u \td r + 2 r^2 \td z \td\bz. \ee The null condition for the scalar function then reads \be \p_{r} f=\frac{1}{r^2} \p_{z} f \p_{\bz} f. \ee This is a first-order fully nonlinear PDE, which can be solved by the method of characteristics following closely \cite{Levandosky}.
 The equation can be organized as \be F(r,z,\bz,p_r,p,\bar p)=p_r - \frac{1}{r^2} p \bar p=0, \ee where we introduce new variables $p_r=\p_r f$, $p=\p_{z} f$, and $\bar p=\p_{\bz} f$.
 The characteristic equations for this system are \be